 Target Cost is determined by subtracting the desired profit margin from a competitive market price to:

-- monitor a product’s contribution to profit throughout its products life cycle
+- monitor a product’s contribution to profit throughout the product life cycle

 - achieve target profitability as an investment in improved financial performance

-- make an informed response to changes in market price in full knowledge of costs
+- make an informed response to changes in market price in full knowledge of internal costs

-- identify sales target required to transform Gross Margin Estimates to banked profit
+- identify sales target required to transform Gross Margin Estimates to banked dollars and profit

-- without removing valued features, explore opportunities to change components to improve profit
+- retain valued features and explore opportunities to change less valued components to improve profit